MiguelMachado-dev/MiguelMachado-dev/README.md

 - 🔭 Currently working at Globant

-- 🌱 Currently learning Golang, C# and Unity.
+- 🌱 Currently diving deep into Golang, GraphQL and Node.js.

-- ❓ Ask me about anything written using JavaScript and Kotlin.
+- ❓ Ask me about anything written using JavaScript and Golang.

 - 🚀 Personal Blog [miguelmachado.dev](https://miguelmachado.dev) :brazil: